carro-public/carro-messenger/docs/message-bird.md

 php artisan whatsapp:message-bird:webhooks
 ```

-You need to careat a webhook events with `crated` to handle incoming message
+You need to careat a webhook events with `created` to handle incoming message

 You can see webhooks list and can create and delete..